aleen42/PersonalWiki/projectManagement/review/review.md

 - Until the 1980s, project management primarily focused on providing schedule and resource data to top management in the military, computer, and construction industries.
 - Every project should have a well-defined objective.
-- Projects should be developed in increments
+- Projects should be developed in increments.
+-

 #### False